HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   <figcaption>{{ figure_link(caption="Most prevalent Permission Policies", sheets_gid="2018859098", sql_file="TODO.sql") }}</figcaption>
 </figure>

 Only 2.8% of desktop hosts and 2.5% of mobile hosts set the policy using the `Permissions-Policy` response header.
-The policy is primarily used to exclusively opt out of Google's <a hreflang="en" href="https://privacysandbox.com/intl/en_us/proposals/floc/">Federated Learning of Cohorts (FLoC)</a>; 21.3% of hosts that implement the Permissions Policy set the policy as `interest-cohort=()`.
+The policy is primarily used to exclusively opt out of Google’s Federated Learning of Cohorts (FLoC); 21.3% of hosts that implement the `Permissions Policy` header set the policy as `interest-cohort=()`.
 This usage is partly due to the controversy that FLoC sparked during its trial period.
-Although FLoC was ultimately replaced by the [Topics API](https://developer.mozilla.org/docs/Web/API/Topics_API),  the continued use of the `interest-cohort` directive highlights how specific concerns can shape the adoption of web policies.
+Although FLoC was ultimately replaced by the Topics API,  the continued use of the `interest-cohort` directive highlights how specific concerns can shape the adoption of web policies.

-All other observed policies with at least 2% of hosts implementing them, are aimed at restricting the permission capabilities of the website itself and/or its embedded `<iframe>` elements.
-Similar to the Content Security Policy, the Permissions Policy is *"open by default"* instead of *"secure by default"*; absence of the policy entails absence of protection.
+All other observed headers with at least 2% of hosts implementing them, are aimed at restricting the permission capabilities of the website itself and/or its embedded `<iframe>` elements.
+Similar to the Content Security Policy, the Permissions Policy is “open by default” instead of “secure by default”; absence of the policy entails absence of protection.
 This approach aims to avoid breaking website functionality when introducing new policies.
-Notably, 0.28% of sites explicitly use the `*` wildcard policy, allowing the website and all embedded `<iframe>` elements to request any permission - though this is the default behavior when the Permissions Policy is not set.
+Notably, 0.28% of sites explicitly use the `*` wildcard policy, allowing the website and all embedded `<iframe>` elements (where no more restrictive `allow` attribute is present) to request any permission - though this is the default behavior when the Permissions Policy is not set.

 The Permissions Policy can also be defined individually for each embedded `<iframe>` through its `allow` attribute.
 For example, an `<iframe>` can be permitted to use the geolocation and camera permissions by setting the attribute as follows: